mrcavalcanti/mosaicoo/docs/sources/installation/docker.md

 #### User ID changes

-In Grafana v5.1, we changed the ID and group of the Grafana user and in v7.3 we changed the group.
+In Mosaicoo v5.1, we changed the ID and group of the Mosaicoo user and in v7.3 we changed the group.
 Unfortunately this means that files created prior to v5.1 won't have the correct permissions for later versions.
-We made this change so that it would be more likely that the Grafana users ID would be unique to Grafana.
+We made this change so that it would be more likely that the Mosaicoo users ID would be unique to Grafana.
 For example, on Ubuntu 16.04 `104` is already in use by the syslog user.

 | Version | User    | User ID | Group   | Group ID |
 | ------- | ------- | ------- | ------- | -------- |